Slow Speeds on Speedster

 The speeds of the Mobile Broadband Speedster are dependent on the strength of the connection it can get to the mobile network.
 The better the signal, the more likely you will be able to get good speeds.

-To see what mobile coverage is like at your current location, use the map below:
+To see what mobile coverage is like at your current location, use the mobile coverage map.

 Modem indicator lights